 Fortunately, things did eventually change.
 When I went to Juilliard for my masters, I took a sport psychology class with Don Greene, where I learned that there was a whole research literature devoted to studies on effective practice, and clear, actionable guidance on what the most effective practicers and learners do differently.

 As I began incorporating more of these concepts and strategies into my daily practice, I started to feel differently about practicing.
 I didn’t mind it so much anymore.
 I even started to kind of enjoy my daily practice time (wha…?!).

 Because for once in my life, I felt like I was actually accomplishing things in the practice room.
 And I became increasingly confident that these improvements were not the fleeting and temporary improvements I was accustomed to, but lasting, reliable, permanent changes that I could count on.
-And not just in the practice room, or in my next lesson or studio class, but ultimately, on stage too.
+And not just in the practice room, but ultimately, on stage too.

-Performance Psychology Essentials is a live, online, 4-session workshop series.
-An interactive crash course where you’ll learn how to develop the key mental skills that enable musicians to feel effective in the practice room, and rise to the occasion and play their best when it counts.
+Performance Psychology Essentials is a live, online, 4-session course.
+An interactive series of classes where you’ll learn how to develop and utilize the key mental skills and strategies that enable musicians to be more effective in the practice room, and perform more optimally when it counts.

-It won’t be just a bunch of abstract theory.
-We’ll cover a specific set of specific, concrete, mental skills and practice strategies.
+It’s not just a brain dump of abstract theory.
+We’ll cover a specific set of concrete and practical mental skills and practice strategies.
 Things that will not only help you develop your skills to the highest level, but demonstrate those skills as well.
 Especially when the pressure kicks in.

-We’ll meet once a week via Zoom, go through the relevant research on four essential psychological skills, try a range of different exercises and techniques together as a group, and then I’ll show you how to integrate the new skills into your daily practice through some weekly practice mini-challenges.
+We’ll meet once a week via Zoom, go through the relevant research in four essential psychological skill areas, test out a range of exercises and techniques together as a group, and then I’ll show you how to gently integrate these new skills into your daily practice through some weekly practice mini-challenges.

 We’ll meet via Zoom every week, for a live, 90-minute session where you’ll learn about and try out the essential skills and strategies described above.
 I’ll share the theory and research behind the skills, and then we’ll experiment with the skills live, so you’ll feel comfortable integrating the new skills into your daily practice during the week.